henrybaxter/xcite-precisionrt/game-plan.md

 	- non negative least squares to increase paddick's conformation number
 	- non negative least squares to reduce target-to-skin ratio

-arc weighting? not sure. arc weighting we leave for now, but we produce the components necessary

 PART II
 1) edit this list based on feedback